 (Photo: Philip Roth in 2010.
 Credit: Nancy Crampton / Handou)

-Like you, I grew up basting in the trauma, neuroses and antibiotic chicken soup of our unstoppable people, one of the chosen ones, always probing, pushing, head-scratching, shirt rending– chosen for what?
-What am I supposed to do?
-Why me, as opposed to, say, a non-Jew?
+Like you, I grew up basting in the trauma, neuroses and antibiotic chicken soup of our unstoppable people, one of the chosen ones, always pushing, probing, head-scratching, brow-beating, shirt rending– chosen for what?
+To do what??
+And why me, as opposed to, say, a non-Jew?

-We Jews seek to overcome enduring insecurity and find a cure for the pain of life, the terror of death and the anxiety and depression that rushes through the bloody history in our veins, engulfing us with such crazy fear that we build walls to protect ourselves, when there is no protection.
+We Jews seek to overcome enduring insecurity and find a cure for the pain of life, the terror of death and the anxiety and depression that rushes through the bloody history in our veins, engulfing us with such crazy fear that we build walls to protect ourselves.
+But, there is no protection.

 Thank you, Philip Roth, with love and squalor.
 Your literature helps save and redeem us all.
-I think of Nemesis, your latest and last master-work.
-Set in a Newark Jewish community during the polio epidemic in 1944, it is filled with so much despair, tenderness and hope, it led me deeper into my life, deeper into love.
-I am grateful beyond words.
+I think of Nemesis, your latest and last master-work: set in a Newark Jewish community during the polio epidemic in 1944, it is filled with so much despair, tenderness and hope, it led me deeper into my life, it led me deeper into love, and I am grateful beyond words.

 A classic never calls it a day, it stands the test of time.
 You may think you’re ‘done’, but there is no end.